anaseto/gruid/drivers/tcell/README.md

 Note that the terminal grid is not a true grid: some characters are two-cell wide (such as wide east-asian characters).
-The character width can be computed thanks to the [go-runewidth](github.com/mattn/go-runewidth) package, so it could be taken into account, but it is a bit cumbersome and ad hoc with respect to the graphical drivers which can handle this problem more easily (the tile width can be adjusted to fit any wanted character).
-Currently, runes with zero value are ignored by this terminal driver, so they can be placed after a wide character, but this is not portable to other drivers.
+The character width can be computed thanks to the [go-runewidth](github.com/mattn/go-runewidth) package, so it can be taken into account, but it is a bit cumbersome and ad hoc with respect to the graphical drivers which could handle this problem more easily (the tile width can be adjusted to fit any wanted character).
+Currently, runes with zero value are ignored by this terminal driver, so they can be placed after a wide character.
+A portable solution is to always pass wide-characters twice, but with different attributes, and then handle this in each driver, either replacing the second one with a zero rune (for this driver), or a different image (for graphical drivers).